Hello and welcome!

 I've also found that my business experience has informed my music, and I feel my most relevant song on the album is We The People.
 This song reflects the thoughts of individuals, groups and organisations dotted around the world, who are working towards transforming business operations so they’re sustainable and focus on profit, people and the planet.

 Like these people, I believe that it is up to us how we evolve as a species.
 We have the ability to design a future where we all thrive, where there's value and good for us all, and where we primarily experience wellbeing.

-From recent global events it has become clear that we need to direct our energy towards evolving to a culture of equity from our current culture of inequity.
 As with any movement, if enough ethical, creative and clever people work towards the same goal, then together we will create a paradigm shift.
 We only have to try.

 Thanks for reading this far!

 Music is such a blessing and has the power to uplift us in an instant.
 If my songs resonate with you then I hope they support you on your journey, and help gently lift your spirit.

 If you have any questions or comments then feel free to message me through social media or the contact page.
 Take good care of yourself and stay safe x